ibNez/rag-document-handler/docs/exchange_ingestion.md

    - Add an Exchange account to the `email_accounts` table (via UI or SQL) with the following fields:
      - `server_type`: `exchange`
      - `server`: the EWS server hostname
-     - `username`: your account's primary email address
+     - `email_address`: your account's primary email address
      - `password`: the account password
      - Optional: `batch_limit` to cap messages fetched per sync